– Spoiler Review –

 For the past 18 years, Maul has been a surprisingly consistent thorn in several heroes sides, despite being cut in half by a young Obi-Wan Kenobi in The Phantom Menance.
 The two battled during the Clone Wars after Maul was resurrected, but they both found themselves on much different destinies after the war ended.
 While Maul appeared at the end of last season, Star Wars Rebels first starting laying hints at the beginning of this season that these two might meet again and suddenly the possibility of a rematch went from Infinities to canon.
 In “Twin Suns,” there’s a lot of history to live up to by finally pitting these two behemoths against each other again and of course the big question is: does it live up to all the expectations and history?
 Does Maul survive, somehow, again?
 The answer to the first question is holy-Force-words-fail-me yes, while the second…read on to find out.

 As much as I always want this show to keep its focus on its main characters, because in the end that’s what this show is really about, the Space Family aboard the Ghost, I won’t lie I was disappointed at first that we did spend so much time with them, mainly Ezra.
 By the time the episode was over, I felt like “Twin Suns” spent the right amount of time with both the main characters and the Obi-Wan v Maul showdown we’ve been heading towards since the beginning of the season.
 In fact, I actually liked the stuff with Ezra, even if it pales in comparison to everything that follows once Obi-Wan finally appears, because in the end it puts Ezra on a course to fix the problem so many fans have had with him throughout the series and especially this season: thinking he has to fix everything on his own/so easily tricked in his quest to do good.
-The entire episode highlights this weakness to good effect, as previous episodes made it hard on viewers to keep dealing with his poor decision making process while this episodes heaps the side effects on him, stranding him in the desert due to his failure to heed his Space Mom Hera’s warnings and forcing him to see Chopper nearly perish for his bad decisions.
+The entire episode highlights this weakness to good effect, as previous episodes made it hard on viewers to keep dealing with his poor decision making process while this episode heaps the side effects on him, stranding him in the desert due to his failure to heed his Space Mom Hera’s warnings and forcing him to see Chopper nearly perish for his bad decisions.
 When Obi-Wan rescues Ezra, he imparts some truly wise words only a Master like he could, reminding Ezra his place is with his family and that he shouldn’t keep running off at the first sound of something he wants to be true.
 This meeting will forever (I most certainly hope) alter Ezra, preventing him from running head-strong into things without heeding or following the advice of his familial support group first, a complete turn-around from where he was in the beginning of the season, so hell-bent was he on preventing harm to befall his friends ever again.
 I think now he should realize that being with them, and not running off without them, will be the most efficient way to ensure their safety from now on.
 Thank you, Obi-Wan Kenobi.

 Before I go in-depth on Obi-Wan Kenobi in “Twin Suns,” I’ve got to give a big shout out to Stephen Stanton (having previously voiced AP-5 and Grand Moff Tarkin on the show), who absolutely killed it as Old Ben.
 It was practically chilling, echoing Alec Guinness so perfectly I could’ve sworn at times they manipulated old dialogue to provide new lines for the episode.
 But no, this was Stanton and it was an absolutely fantastic performance that enhanced the entire episode.
 Old Ben drops some big, important advice on young Ezra Bridger (um, how does he know Ezra’s name?!?) as I mentioned above and it all certainly sounded a lot like stuff the Obi-Wan first met in A New Hope would say, aloof and still roguish in some aspects, vague but pointed enough for the listener to come to their own realizations, and wiser than anyone truly realizes.
 There’s even some echoes of his words about seeing things from a certain point of view, as he imparts on Ezra that the holocrons have only allowed the young Jedi to see what he wanted, which is rarely going to be the actual truth of the matter.
 I don’t know how much he knows about Ezra, but it is clear he only intends to teach that little bit of advice, as he seems to truly know Ezra’s path and destiny are far from his and sends the young one on his way once he’s taught him all he needed to in order to help him back towards said path.
 It’s interesting when Obi-Wan says Maul has simply thrown everything off and Ezra was never supposed to be on Tatooine, seeming to imply he does know to some extent what is next for Ezra, possibly learned from communication with Qui-Gon or in his efforts to learn the ability to retain his identity when he becomes one with the cosmic Force.
 He’s also been aware of Maul’s resurgence, but obviously living out on Tatooine has given the Jedi Master plenty of time to plan and prepare himself for such a confrontation, if ever he has to engage in it and boy, was he ready.
-The duel here last as long as it should, as Obi-Wan is an unparalleled Jedi Master who has been honing his skills for decades now, not sitting idly in the sands as Maul suggests in his taunts.
+The duel here lasts as long as it should, as Obi-Wan is an unparalleled Jedi Master who has been honing his skills for decades now, not sitting idly in the sands as Maul suggests in his taunts.
 It’s a beautiful, expectation fulfilling moment, and should go down as a truly unforgettable cinematic moment in Star Wars history.

 Have you ever heard the Tragedy of Darth Maul?
 Up until this point of his story, one can’t be blamed for not imagining his tale to end in such a way that it could be called a tragedy, but there’s no other way I think about it now after the credits rolled on “Twin Suns.”
 Since we first met him and in every appearance since, he has been driven by vengeance, revenge, and getting what he believes is his.
 When he was found on Malachor, those things still pulled at him desperately, but now he was yearning to share it with someone since the two he could’ve since became giant big holes in his life (Mother Talzin and his brother Savage Opress were both killed by Sidious) and he believed he found a new connection in Ezra to some extent.
 But now that Ezra has spurned him, he has no reservations about using him fully to finally confront one of his remaining enemies, the one he now fears will prevent him his vengeance against Sidious/Palpatine because he’s seen that Obi-Wan is supposed to be linked to the destruction of the Sith.
 But I feel like his lust for revenge has blinded him to his own pain and desire for release from it, as even though Sith are supposed to be enamored with staying alive/mastery over the mortal realm, he has rushed head first into situations that would put him directly on the path to facing foes that even he has to know he doesn’t truly stand a chance against.
 Obi-Wan says he hasn’t wanted to fight Maul and the ex-Sith Lord seems to know that, so he prods Obi-Wan to find the thing that’ll force him to face him/force him to possibly end Maul’s life.
 The moment Maul figures out that Obi-Wan is protecting someone very important, he signs his death warrant and in a few, short, masterful seconds, Obi-Wan carries it out.
 But what elevates this battle from pure catharsis for both Maul fans and haters and avoids it being called fan-service is how Obi-Wan’s final words to Maul release the tortured soul from the vengeance that has haunted him for so long by giving him a glimpse of hope.
 It’s a beautiful (tear-inducing even) moment, as Obi-Wan almost seems to regret having to kill Maul, knowing he was only ever a slave to his volatile emotions and the Sith that honed them, so he allows Maul to pass away knowing that vengeance against the Sith, who have destroyed the things they both love most, will come (even if it wasn’t meant to be at either of their hands).
 It speaks monuments to Obi-Wan’s character/Jedi training that even after what Maul took from him, both Qui-Gon Jinn (though he managed to live on in a way) and Satine (whose death my heart still aches over), he’s willing to give his foe closure.
 Maul is a victim of the Sith and the dark side and Obi-Wan set him free, thus giving Maul’s story a well-deserved and tragedy-filled ending; I certainly couldn’t have imagined it happening in a better way.
 Goodbye, Maul…goodbye for good this time.